-Eighth day coverage of the 68th Berlin International Film Festival with reviews of Iranian comedy Pig (Khook) and Brazilian documentary The Trial (O Processo)
+Eighth-day coverage of the 68th Berlin International Film Festival with reviews of the Iranian comedy Pig (Khook) and the Brazilian documentary The Trial (O Processo)

 In Mani Haghighi’s Pig, filmmakers in Iran are being targeted one by one by a mysterious serial killer who chops their heads off and uses a razor to carve the word “Khook” (or “Pig,” in Persian) on their foreheads.
 So, one might wonder, is this a political commentary on Islamic censorship in Iran disguised as a thriller?
 Well, no. In fact, this is a comedy that has no other pretension than just being funny.
 Now, if it’s unpretentious or simply witless, that’s another story.